Why is this medication prescribed?

 What side effects can this medication cause?

 Ciclesonide may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: Some side effects can be serious.
-If you experience any of these symptoms call your doctor immediately:
+Tell your doctor if any of these symptoms are severe or do not go away:

 - burning or irritation in the nose